milliga/video-game-database/README.md

 # Video Game Database

-This application is a searchable, filterable, sortable video game database that displays information regarding each game made with React,
+This application is a searchable, filterable, sortable video game database that displays information regarding each game made with React.

 ## Prerequisites for building

-If you'd like to fork and build this application yourself, you'll need to get some API keys and make a file for these API keys:
+If you'd like to fork and build this application yourself, you'll need to get some API keys and make a file for these API keys.

 ## API keys